 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
+Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
 There are several reasons for this discrepancy, such as more retirements and competition from other industries.
-There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.
+It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?